National Cyber and Crypto Agency: Desk Ketahanan dan Keamanan Informasi Cyber Nasional (DK2ICN)

-DK2ICN was a coordinating desk under 7th Deputy (Coordination of Communication, Information, and Apparatuses) of Coordinating Ministry for Political, Legal, and Security Affairs (CMPLSA), created through CMPLSA Decree No. 24/2014.
-The coordination desk was a consortium and membered by representatives from the CMPLSA, the Agency of Assessment and Application of Technology (abbreviated as BPPT), the Indonesian Telematic Society (Masyarakat Telematika Indonesia, abbreviated as Mastel), Association of Indonesia Internet Provider (Asosiasi Penyedia Jasa Internet Indonesia, abbreviated as APJII), Indonesian Internet Domain Name Registry (Pengelola Nama Domain Internet Indonesia, abbreviated as PANDI), and independents.
-Along with the decree, the proposal of a future National Cyber Agency (Badan Cyber Nasional, abbreviated as BCN) drafted by the National Security Council (Dewan Ketahanan Nasional, abbreviated as Wantannas) was also included.
-Until the agency formed, DK2ICN was still responsible for cyber defense and cyber intelligence.
+DK2ICN was created via CMPLSA Decree No. 24/2014 as a coordinating desk under the 7th Deputy (Coordination of Communication, Information, and Apparatuses) of the Coordinating Ministry for Political, Legal, and Security Affairs (CMPLSA).
+It was later renamed in 2016 as the National Cyberspace Desk (Desk Cyberspace Nasional, abbreviated as DCN) under the Coordinating Ministry for Political, Legal, and Security Affairs.
+As a coordinating desk, DK2ICN's members included representatives from the CMPLSA; the Agency of Assessment and Application of Technology (abbreviated as BPPT); the Indonesian Telematic Society (Masyarakat Telematika Indonesia, abbreviated as Mastel); Association of Indonesia Internet Providers (Asosiasi Penyedia Jasa Internet Indonesia, abbreviated as APJII); Indonesian Internet Domain Name Registry (Pengelola Nama Domain Internet Indonesia, abbreviated as PANDI); and other independents.

-The predecessor of DK2ICN was the National Cyber Security Desk (Desk Keamanan Siber Nasional, abbreviated as DKSN) under Wantannas in 2013.
-DK2ICN was later renamed the National Cyberspace Desk (Desk Cyberspace Nasional, abbreviated as DCN) under Coordinating Ministry for Political, Legal, and Security Affairs in 2016.
+The predecessor of DK2ICN had been the National Cyber Security Desk (Desk Keamanan Siber Nasional, abbreviated as DKSN), formed under the National Security Council (Dewan Ketahanan Nasional, abbreviated as Wantannas) in 2013.
+Along with the decree establishing DK2ICN, a future National Cyber Agency to be under Wantannas (Badan Cyber Nasional, abbreviated as BCN) was also proposed.
+But until this new agency was formed, DK2ICN was still responsible for cyber defence and cyber intelligence.
+However, President Joko Widodo seemed displeased with the BCN proposal, believing that it lacked the important elements of infrastructure and human resources.
+Instead of forming a new agency, he chose to upgrade Lemsaneg with its pre-existing infrastructure and readily available human resources, subsequently combined Lemsaneg with DK2ICN to form the new agency, BSSN.

-Pre-BSSN period state cyber activities
+The formation of BSSN

-Prior to the BSSN's formation, state cyber activities were carried out by the military intelligence agency and Cyber Operations Unit, the national police force (Directorate of Cyber Crime of the Criminal Investigation Agency), the State Intelligence Agency (Deputy VI), the Coordinating Ministry for Political, Legal, and Security Affairs (7th Deputy), the Ministry of Defense (Cyber Defense Center), the Ministry of Communication and Information Technology (Directorate of Informatics Application Control, Directorate of Information Security, and ID-SIRTII/CC), the Ministry of Foreign Affairs (Directorate of Diplomatic Security of General Directorate Public Information and Diplomatics), and each ministry's Computer Security Incident Response Team (CSIRT).
-Each agency had its own interests and functions but primarily contributed for security purposes and protecting their own cyber infrastructure.
+Prior to BSSN's formation, state cyber activities had been carried out by all of the Military Intelligence Agency's Cyber Operations Unit; the national police force (Directorate of Cyber Crime of the Criminal Investigation Agency); the State Intelligence Agency (Deputy VI); the Coordinating Ministry for Political, Legal, and Security Affairs (7th Deputy); the Ministry of Defense (Cyber Defense Center); the Ministry of Communication and Information Technology (Directorate of Informatics Application Control, Directorate of Information Security, and ID-SIRTII/CC); the Ministry of Foreign Affairs (Directorate of Diplomatic Security of General Directorate Public Information and Diplomatics); and each ministry's Computer Security Incident Response Team (CSIRT).
+Each agency had its own interests and functions, but in addition to protecting their own cyber infrastructure they all contributed to more general security matters.